We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Turkey and cranberry sauce isn’t just for Thanksgiving!
 This is an easy grab-and-go lunch that even your kids will enjoy.

-Note: This recipe may not be appropriate for all type 2 diabetics because it contains 60 grams of carbs per serving.
+Note: This recipe may not be appropriate for all people with type 2 diabetes, because it contains 34 grams of carbs per serving.
 You can adjust the amount of cranberry sauce to lower the carb count.

 If you think your mornings are too busy for breakfast, think again.
 This smoothie only uses four ingredients and can be whipped up in a flash.

 This pasta dish is just as good for lunch as it is for dinner.
 Go ahead and make a double portion for leftovers later in the week.

 Dinner: Grilled Turkey Burgers

 Burgers really can be healthy and tasty.
 Round out the meal with oven roasted sweet potato fries for an at-home drive-thru meal.